Have you ever wanted to take a walk on the wild side? Just for a day or two?

 Strolling along a cool mountain stream with your fly-rod in search of a wily trout presents a refreshing antidote to life inside the city limits.

-That is why we are out there in the first place, to get away from the modern-day world with its pressures and problems, right?
+That is why we are out there in the first place, to get away from the modern world, right?

 Ideally, our weekends should be entirely free for adventure.